Divorce and Remarriage in the Catholic Church for Catholics

 Is it ever possible to enter a second marriage?
 If a Catholic spouse did not follow the Canonical Form of marriage, outlined above, then a relatively simple process can be followed in order to receive a Declaration of Nullity based on a Lack of Canonical Form.
-But if proper Canonical Form was observed, or if it was not required—for members of other faith traditions, for example—a second type of process examines Marital Consent, that is, the intentions and abilities of the spouses at the time of marriage.
-This process is called a Formal Case.
-It is possible to have two persons legally married, but never actually joined together by God in a sacramental union.
-The Formal Case process is complex, detailed, and is lengthy—9 to 18 months.
+But if proper Canonical Form was observed, this process is called a Formal Case.

 In either the Lack of Form Case or the Formal Case we must be very clear: the Decree of Invalidity is not a “Catholic Divorce.”
 The Church does not have the power to divorce any persons who have been united by God.
 A Decree of Invalidity states that the enduring bond of the sacrament of marriage was never present from the very beginning of the marriage.
 If this is decided by a church Tribunal, the spouses are free to marry again.

 It must also be made clear that a Decree of Invalidity in no way affects the legitimacy of children of such a previous marriage, and has no bearing on other natural and civil obligations such as child support or custody.
 A church Decree of Invalidity does not imply that the marriage never existed, but only that it did not have the character of a sacrament.
 The Church does not seek to assign blame for the marriage breakup to any of the persons involved.